Q&A: questions from the workshop

 Subtitles from cloud IP addresses

-Use cached transcript files when you want the workshop to run without
+Use cached transcript files when you want to run the workshop without

 network friction.
-The workshop repo
+In the workshop repo

-includes preprocessed files under temporal.io/data/, and
+we include preprocessed files under temporal.io/data/, and

 Part 1: Fetch one transcript shows